How to start and manage a Registered Disability Savings Plan in British Columbia

 Note that RDSP withdrawals are also excluded for the purpose of calculating Old Age Security (OAS) and the Guaranteed Income Supplement (GIS).

-- Disability Alliance BC's The RDSP and People Receiving Social Assistance (PDF, 1.5MB)
+- The RDSP and People Receiving Social Assistance (Disability Alliance BC)